smped/ngsReports/README.md

 # ngsReports

 An R Package for managing FastQC reports and other NGS related log files inside R.
-This branch is compatible with Bioconductor >= 3.7.
+This branch is compatible with Bioconductor >= 3.7 only.
+To install this package using Bioconductor <= 3.6 (R <= 3.4.4) please use the drop down menu above to change to the branch Bioc3.6, and follow the instructions there.

 ## Installation
 To install required packages follows the instructions below.